Michael DeBakey: Personal life and family

 DeBakey married Diana Cooper after returning from Europe in 1937, and they had four sons: Michael, Denis, Ernest and Barry.
 After Diana died in 1972, he married German actress Katrin Fehlhaber, with whom he had a daughter, Olga-Katarina.

 DeBakey has been described as a "tough taskmaster" by colleagues and trainees.
 Former trainee Jeremy R. Morton described how “he could be sweet as dripping honey when it came to patients and medical students, but could be brutal with surgical residents."

 Death and legacy

-Michael DeBakey's statue in the American University of Science and Technology's campus in Beirut, Lebanon.

 DeBakey died from natural causes at Houston Methodist Hospital on July 11, 2008, at the age of 99.
 After lying in repose in Houston's City Hall, the first ever to do so, DeBakey received a memorial service at the Co-Cathedral of the Sacred Heart on July 16, 2008.
 He was granted ground burial at Arlington National Cemetery by the Secretary of the Army.
 On January 21, 2009, DeBakey became the first posthumous recipient of the Denton A. Cooley Leadership Award.